to make or become doubled or paired.

 Also gem·i·nat·ed. combined or arranged in pairs; twin; coupled.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 How to use geminate in a sentence

 Frustules single or geminate, cylindrical, short, in zone view rectangular or with undulating sides.The Diatomaceae of Philadelphia and Vicinity | Charles Sumner Boyer

 Frustules free, sometimes geminate; valve as in Navicula but with a stauros.The Diatomaceae of Philadelphia and Vicinity | Charles Sumner Boyer

 geminate: arranged in pairs composed of two similar parts: doubled.Explanation of Terms Used in Entomology | John.
 B. Smith

 Spicula all geminate-radiate, with a short middle rod and a variable number of shanks on each end of it.

-Spicula of three different kinds; simple needles, radiate and geminate mixed.
+Spicula mixed, of two different kinds; simple needles and geminate-forked.